wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs-35.md

 WantedBy=multi-user.target
 ```

-and to the service `sudo nano /lib/systemd/system/btrbk.service` to make use of the created configuration file:
+and to the service `sudo nano /lib/systemd/system/btrbk.service` to make use of the custom configuration file that we created:
 ```sh
 [Unit]
 Description=btrbk snapshots and backup